pluush/pingbench/README.md

 # pingbench
-Tests general peering performance by comparing pings across publicly available test servers, and get a general score.
+Tests general peering performance by comparing pings across publicly available test servers.

-This script is still a work in progress.
+This script compares pings to multiple regions (North America, Europe, Asia & Oceania).

+Run the benchmark by running this one-liner (requires wget): wget https://pluush.github.io/pingbench/pingbench.sh -O - -o /dev/null | bash

+This script will give you a score between 0 to 100, but both ends are not achieveable under real-world conditions.
+A higher score would mean better overall peering.
+Sample use case for this script is when you want to find a good proxy / VPN server with a good connection worldwide.

+Suggestions would be great!